 Photo: French military

-What about the eagle's behavior, lifting the body, dropping it, and catching it again to kill it?
+What about the eagle's or, lifting the body, dropping it, and catching it again to kill it?
 Eagles do this but the image is used repeatedly here for its symbolic meaning.
 The image shows how the spirit can destroy a person, using the person's own human vulnerability to break him or her down with suffering.
 This is what happens to a person who is trapped in a manic or inflated state.

 The Upper Beings ate of the human flesh; but his mother said,